 It's also your brand.

-When considering whether to keep your current name, or change it for something new, it is important to bear the following in mind:
+When deciding whether to keep your current name or change it to something new, make sure you:

-2. Check with both Equity and Spotlight to see if they already have members with your name.
-Neither Equity nor Spotlight is able to hold or reserve names for future use, or for artists whose subscriptions expire.
+Make sure you check if Spotlight already has members with your name, as well as Equity.
+Find out about Spotlight name's on the Spotlight website.
+We're unable to hold or reserve names for future use, or for artists whose membership expires.
 If your membership subscription runs out then a current or new subscriber may successfully apply to use same name in the meantime.

 The following are also not sufficient to distinguish you from other artists:

-Adding initials e.g. Ewan McGregor & Ewan K McGregor
+- Adding initials, for example Ewan McGregor & Ewan K McGregor

-Adding middle names e.g. Rachel Weisz & Rachel Jane Weisz
+- Adding middle names, for example Rachel Weisz & Rachel Jane Weisz

-Double barrelling first names e.g. Keira Knightley & Keira-Jane Knightley
+- Double barrelling first names, for example Keira Knightley & Keira-Jane Knightley

-Same names with different spellings e.g. Judi Dench & Judy Dench.
+- Same names with different spellings, for example Judi Dench & Judy Dench

-For example, there is no point starting to work as an actor Sam Mendes, because you will always be confused with the other Sam Mendes.
+For example, there is no point starting work as an actor called Sam Mendes, because you will always be confused with the other Sam Mendes.

-You should also ensure that you do not use the name of artists who are deceased.
+You should also make sure you do not use the name of artists who are deceased.
 Choosing Laurence Olivier for example would not only cause confusion, but would also undermine your credibility.